North Carolina State Fair station

 North Carolina State Fair station is a seasonal Amtrak station serving the North Carolina State Fairground in Raleigh, North Carolina.
 It is served by Amtrak's Carolinian and Piedmont trains when the fair is in operation in mid-October.

-The station waiting area is a covered tent on the west corner of Blue Ridge Road and south corner of Hillsborough Street.
-Tickets are sold online, at an Amtrak staffed station, by mobile app or by paying cash to the conductor if seats are available.
-A wheelchair lift located near the grade crossings provides accessibility for disabled passengers.
+The station waiting area is normally a tent on the west corner of Blue Ridge Road and south corner of Hillsborough Street.
+There are no ticketing services on site.
+A wheelchair lift stored near the grade crossing provides accessibility to passengers.

+In 2023 and 2024, the station was relocated west due to road construction.

 Across the tracks from the fairgrounds is an abandoned freight spur leading to what is today a North Carolina Department of Transportation equipment storage facility along Beryl Road, as well as another one leading to what is now a storage warehouse.
 Sidetracks exist on both sides of the tracks between Powell Drive and Blue Ridge Road.